evangelistcollective/evangelistcollective.github.io/_posts/what_is_devrel.markdown

 name.
 Unless they're culture-consultants, in which case they mostly just fire people.

+## Engineers react to authenticity and nothing else

 Here's the thing -- and I grant you this is a hard truth to accept -- no matter how good your product is, no matter how many in-the-trenches people it could help, no matter how good your intentions, you can't go from zero to adoption in today's tech market without doing inhuman things and becoming in the process a blood-sucking, soul-devouring demon.
-Literally the harder you try to directly make engineers use your product, the more damage to the world you will do.
+Literally the harder you try to directly make engineers use your product, the more you will merely damage your own reputation.
 It is a linear relationship.
 If you don't believe me, ask Elon Musk.

 The reality today is that adoption takes investment.
 It takes investment in community to build actual, beneficial rapport with your prospective customer